gateio/gateapi-nodejs/docs/SpotApi.md

 List all open orders

-List open orders in all currency pairs.
-Note that pagination parameters affect record number in each currency pair\&#39;s open order list.
-No pagination is applied to the number of currency pairs returned.
-All currency pairs with open orders will be returned.
-Spot,portfolio and margin orders are returned by default.
-To list cross margin orders, &#x60;account&#x60; must be set to &#x60;cross_margin&#x60;
+Query the current order list of all trading pairs.
+Please note that the paging parameter controls the number of pending orders in each trading pair.
+There is no paging control for the number of trading pairs.
+All trading pairs with pending orders will be returned.

 ### Example